prosky-pmaj/all-in-one-concept/README.md

 This is an example to demonstrate a TestFramework for UI testing.
 Written in Java with help of Selenium 3 WebDriver, Maven and TestNG.

+## Introduction

+This software have been written to show how should properly designed framework look like.
+To demonstrate good practices, structure and techniques used for test automation.

+In directory `./doc` you can find all documents demonstrating **test planing** and **test execution** phrase as well as all documents that should be created during this phrases.
+The approach is to provide absolute minimum amount of documentation to cover all necessary information and make base for well organized test project.
+Only MS Word and Excel have been used as in practice this is the only documenting standard across most of the companies around word.
+[This folder usually would not be part of code repository but for purposes of easy demonstration it have been placed here]

 ## Design Explanation

 ### Features